This post may include affiliate links; for details, see our disclosure policy.

 - 8 cups salad greens

-Make the dressing: Follow the instructions in Best Lemon Tahini Sauce.
+- Make the dressing: Go to Best Tahini Sauce.

 If you have especially hungry eaters, you could 1.5 or double the chickpeas or couscous, or serve it alongside pita and hummus.